StaceyWhitmore/front-end-project-project/readme.md

 ### README.md

 Sorry this repo is a little overdue.
-As I noted in the previous test repo-- I've been some issues with the billing on my Github acct and cannot create new repos the conventional way at this time; however, I've  I can still create new repos remotely  using the github.api.
+As I noted in the previous test repo-- I've had some issues with the billing on my Github acct and cannot create new repos the conventional way at this time; however, I've  I can still create new repos remotely  using the github.api.
 (https://api.github.com/).
 The task for this project are as described below.